iszczesniak/cpp/memory/index.md

 A parameter is initialized with an argument.
 A result is initialized with the expression of the return instruction.

-## Passing arguments
+## Accepting arguments

-If a function parameter is of a non-reference type, we say that a function takes an argument by value, or that we pass an argument to a function by value.
+If a function parameter is of a non-reference type, we say that a function accepts (or takes) an argument by value, or that we pass an argument to a function by value.
 In legacy C++, a nonreference parameter was initialized always by copying the argument value into the parameter.
 In modern C++, that copying can be *elided* or replaced with *moving*.

-If a function parameter is of a reference type, we say that a function takes an argument by reference, or that we pass an argument to a function by reference.
+If a function parameter is of a reference type, we say that a function accepts an argument by reference, or that we pass an argument to a function by reference.
 Initialization makes the parameter a name (an alias) for the argument data.